 ’ Three letters of reference from mentors who have insight regarding potential for success in the doctoral program

 ’ An appropriate and acceptable score on the verbal and quantitative portions of the GRE or an equivalent level score on the MCAT examination

 ’ Willingness of an applicant-identified mentor to supervise the applicant’s doctoral training

 Depending on funding availability, we typically accept 2-3 new students per year into this program.
 Since the program is a 3 or 4-year program, this means that we will typically have about 10-12 doctoral students in the program at a given time.
 Doctoral students are typically funded to work on Baylor Laboratories for Exercise Science and Technology grants, research, or assigned as TA's.

 The primary research facilities that will support this program are housed in the Baylor Laboratories for Exercise Science and Technology.
 With the University's support and external funding, these labs have developed into some of the best research facilities in the United States.

-For more specific information about this program, Dr. Jeffrey Petersen, Graduate Program Director.
+For more specific information about this program, contact Dr. Paul Gordon, Doctoral Program Director and Chair, HHPR.

 If you are interested in applying to the Doctoral program in KENHP and an assistantship in the Department of HHPR, please:

 1.)
-Contact Dr. Jeffrey Petersen (Jeffrey_Petersen@baylor.edu or 254-710-4007) or a faculty member who shares your research interests (see HHPR faculty research interests) to declare your interest and discuss graduate assistantship application procedures;
+Contact Dr. Paul Gordon (Paul_Gordon@baylor.edu or 254-710-4003) or a faculty member who shares your research interests (see HHPR faculty research interests) to declare your interest and discuss graduate assistantship application procedures;

 2.)
 Complete a Graduate School Application for the KENPH program;